 Dometic CFX 50W

-The Dometic is a pretty heavy cooler, at 46.4 lb when totally empty, so you'll want to load it with food after it's already placed and plugged in where you want it.
-It also has some fairly short cords both for DC and AC power, that are just over 6 feet long - not really long enough to string from the front plug in your car to the back hatch unless you drive a really short car!
-It also lacks any Eco or Low power mode that similar models have to save energy when you really need it - though it's normal running energy draw is among the best we tested!
+The Dometic is a pretty heavy cooler, at 46.4 lbs when empty, so you'll want to load it with food after it's already plugged in where you want it.
+It also has some fairly short DC and AC power cords at just over 6 feet long - not really long enough to comfortably string from the front plug in your car to the back hatch unless you drive a super-compact car.
+It also lacks any Eco or Low power mode that similar models feature to save energy when needed — though its normal running energy draw is among the best we tested.
 And of course, the Dometic is one of the most expensive models in this review.
-But if you're after the best powered cooler you can buy, we think the Dometic is worth what you'll pay.Read full review: Dometic CFX 50W
+But if you're after the best, we think the Dometic is worth what you pay.

-Best Bang for the Buck
+Best Bang for Your Buck

 Selling at retailers for about a third the price of some of its competitors, the Costway 54 Quart offers impressive performance.
-Though it's rated to -4ºF, we measured this bad boy reaching -8.9ºF - the same as our Editors' Choice winner!
-It also has the most impressive energy consumption statistics of any model we tested, with the lowest power draw on a normal setting among compressor coolers of just 50.0 watts AND has an eco-mode to boot!
-The Costway is impressively large inside and has both an interior light as well as special cut-outs to accommodate tall bottles you're keeping "on ice" for that backyard shindig.
-Weighing significantly less than the rest of the compressor models in this review, the Costway is much more pleasant to move around, and extra long cords add range to the placement of this fancy little icebox.
+Though it's rated to -4ºF, we measured this to reach -8.9ºF.
+It also has impressive energy consumption statistics, with a pretty low power draw on a normal setting (just 50 Watts) AND an eco-mode to boot.
+The Costway is impressively large inside and has both an interior light as well as special cut-outs to accommodate tall bottles you're keeping "on ice" for your backyard shenanigans.
+The Costway's extra-long cords add range to its placement and are much more pleasant to move around, weighing significantly less than the rest of the compressor models in this review.

-Read full review: Costway 54
+Read review: Costway 54

 Koolatron Portable 45

-Read full review: Koolatron Portable 45
+Read review: Koolatron Portable 45

 Why You Should Trust Us